-where M_T = design bending moment, in kN·m, at the section under consideration equal to the maximum absolute value of
+where M_T = design bending moment, in kN·m, at the section under consideration equal to the maximum absolute value of for M_F , refer to 1.4.5.

 The maximum hogging bending moment shall be assumed as design value M_T for longitudinal members arranged below the neutral axis, and the maximum sagging bending moment - for longitudinal members arranged above the neutral axis.